ibm-cloud-architecture/cam-admin-bootcamp/Labs/2-4_Terraform_ImportVirtualMachine.md

 1. Run the import command

-   Note: You may need to run this multiple times for each instance you previously created
+   **Note:** You may need to run this multiple times for each instance you previously created

    ```
-   terraform import vsphere_virtual_machine.camlab /Datacenter/vm/Target/Team$/Lab2/camlab2vm-camlab#1
+   terraform import vsphere_virtual_machine.camlab /Datacenter/vm/Target/Team#/Lab2/camlab2vm-camlab#1
    ```

 2. You should now see the new .tfstate files